All 50 startups from Y Combinator’s Summer 2017 Demo Day 1

 Forever Labs – Transplant your stem cells to your older self to combat aging

-Forever Labs wants to help users bank their stem cells, allowing them to save those cells to help their customers fight age-related diseases.
+Forever Labs wants to help users cryogenically freeze their stem cells, allowing them to use those cells to fight their age-related diseases in the future.
 Stem cells have been shown to help improve the life of mice by 16 percent, but the older you get, the less helpful they get in helping to fight disease.
 Now, Forever Labs has 20 doctors providing the procedure, but expects to be in every major US market by this time next year.
 Stem cell banking could be a $56 billion market, the company believes.

 Read more about Forever Labs on TechCrunch.